pjfanning/aws-spi-pekko-http/README.md

 This is an alternative implementation to the built-in netty-based async http engine in the AWS SDK.
 Use at your own risk.

+If you are using Pekko HTTP 1.1 or Pekko Connectors 1.1, you should use

+    "org.apache.pekko" %% "pekko-connectors-aws-spi-pekko-http" % "1.1.x"

 This is a fork of [matsluni/aws-spi-akka-http](https://github.com/matsluni/aws-spi-akka-http).

 ## Usage